Accelize/drm/doc/drm_hardware_integration.rst

 ModelSim Compilation and Simulation
 -----------------------------------

-.. important:: DRM VHDL source files HAVE to be compiled under "drm_library" library.
+.. important:: DRM VHDL source files HAVE to be compile under "drm_library" library.
                When the design instantiates multiple different activators, they must also be compiled in their own library, for example "drm_0xVVVVLLLLNNNNVVVV_library".